Your Cart

 While the anabolic window may be longer than previously thought, you can still support muscle protein synthesis and recovery by eating within a couple hours of exercising.
 This approach also has the benefit of taming your appetite and promoting already healthy blood sugar levels, leading to less hunger and lethargy.

-Here are some examples of foods that typically work well in post-workout meals:
+Here are some examples of foods and supplements that typically work well for post-workout snacks and meals.

-• Lean protein sources: Chicken, turkey, fish, eggs, protein powder or legumes.
+• Lean protein sources: Chicken, turkey, fish, eggs, lean cuts of beef or legumes.

 • Whole-grain carbohydrates: Oats, brown rice, quinoa, buckwheat, etc.